m1ner79/internship-journal/README.md

 A whole week like that, maybe except Monday (Day 14) where I was too bloody angry to think 🙂.

 Tomorrow I am starting my holiday so there will be no entries in the journal for a week.

+## Week 5

+This was a great break.
+I am rested and wrecked at this same time.
+I know it doesn't make sense but let me explain.
+I am rested mentally.
+This break helped me to put behind me the events regarding Keith and just to be away from PC for a while.
+I am wrecked physically.
+I was really enjoying myself at the wedding and my better half 🥰 and I danced 💃🕺till morning hours 😀.
+Also trying to visit everybody in a short space of time (eight days) is not great for sleeping.

+## Day 18

+Tough going.
+Trying to come back to it but struggling big time.
+I think that the past week's lack of sleep is catching up with me.
+Damn you "old age".
+I can already feel that today will not be productive 🤷‍♂️.

+## Day 19

+Okay, so today I have cloned the blogging starter template and trying to figure out what goes where.
+I must admit that I am struggling.
+I guess it is expected when you are at the beginning of the programming road.

+## Day 20

+😁 I am running my development server.
+It gives me a better idea of how things work.
+Apart from discovering stuff and documenting it for the next blog, I noticed two things:
+- I am still adjusting to the remote style of working.
+In my head, if I am not starting at a particular time and don't sit at the desk for so many hours then I am not working.
+I guess it will take time to switch after working so many years in that one certain way.
+I am institutionalized like "Red" or "Brooks" from The Shawshank Redemption(a great movie BTW).
+I know that it is an exaggeration but it is a bit similar.
+- I am afraid of breaking stuff.
+Can't understand it 🤷‍♂️.
+I keep checking things a few times before I try and that slows me down.
+I should be able to just dive in.
+I can't break the laptop and if I break the code I can always start over.
+I think it happens because I don't trust myself programming-wise and I am afraid that if I screw up then I am proving the point that I am just not good at it..🤔

+Ah well...
+Tomorrow is another day.
+Onwards and upwards 👊 💪.